OGGM/oggm-edu/docs/classes_howto.rst

 some preparation.
 Check out :ref:`other_resources` if you are interested in the fundamentals and online textbook materials.

-Currently, we are working on making OGGM-Edu suitable for classes at the high school level (using the web applications) and at the university level (using the web applications and the programmable notebooks).
+Currently, we are working on developing course materials suitable for classes at the high school level (using the OGGM-Edu web applications) and at the university level (using the web applications and the programmable notebooks).

-You will find some help to get you started below!
+You will find some help to get you started below.

 .. admonition:: New since June 2022!
 Teaching materials for your glaciology labs